 While an equal direct transfer to Qantas or Asia Miles will see you reap the same award with a points surplus, the AAdvantage and Mileage Plan options via Marriott also see you land a 7-night stay certificate that you can use on your trip, plus cheaper taxes and fees on the redemption.

 Another opportunity that this package will provide for is First Class on Korean Air to Seoul, for 80,000 SKYPASS miles one-way.
 Read our SKYPASS guide for the low down on why this is an aspirational redemption, with great award availability.

 Steps to Redeem

 - If you haven’t signed up for a Marriott Rewards account, sign up now here.

 - Log into your American Express account and request a transfer of 330,000 points for 330,000 Marriott points.
-You request the transfer online or via the telephone.
+You request the transfer online or via phone.
 If you have trouble adding your Marriott account online, call American Express.